SDM-TIB/SDM-RDFizer/README.md

 # SDM-RDFizer
 This project presents the SDM-RDFizer, an interpreter of mapping rules that allow the transformation of (un)structured data into RDF knowledge graphs.
 The current version of the SDM-RDFizer assumes mapping rules are defined in the RDF Mapping Language (RML) by Dimou et al. The SDM-RDFizer implements optimized data structures and relational algebra operators that enable an efficient execution of RML triple maps even in the presence of Big data.
 SDM-RDFizer is able to process data from Heterogeneous data sources (CSV, JSON, RDB, XML).
 The results of the execution of the SDM-RDFizer has been reported in the following research reports:

 - Samaneh Jozashoori and Maria-Esther Vidal.
 MapSDI: A Scaled-up Semantic Data Integrationframework for Knowledge Graph Creation.
-Accepted at the 27th International Conference on Cooperative Information Systems (CoopIS 2019).
+The 27th International Conference on Cooperative Information Systems (CoopIS 2019).

 - David Chaves-Fraga, Kemele M. Endris, Enrique Iglesias, Oscar Corcho, and Maria-Esther Vidal.
 What are the Parameters that Affect the Construction of a Knowledge Graph?.
-Accepted at the 18th International Conference on Ontologies, DataBases, and Applications of Semantics (ODBASE 2019).
+The 18th International Conference on Ontologies, DataBases, and Applications of Semantics (ODBASE 2019).

 - David Chaves-Fraga, Antón Adolfo, Jhon Toledo, Oscar Corcho.
 ONETT: Systematic Knowledge Graph Generation for National Access Points.
 Accepted at 1st International Workshop on Semantics for Transport co-located with SEMANTiCS 2019

-The SDM-RDFizer is used in the creation of the knowledge graphs of the EU H2020 projects iASiS (http://project-iasis.eu/) and BigMedilytics - lung cancer pilot (https://www.bigmedilytics.eu/)

-References:
+Additional References:
 Dimou et al. 2014.
 Dimou, A., Sande, M.V., Colpaert, P., Verborgh, R., Mannens, E., de Walle, R.V.:RML: A generic language for integrated RDF mappings of heterogeneous data.
 In:Proceedings of the Workshop on Linked Data on the Web co-located with the 23rdInternational World Wide Web Conference (WWW 2014) (2014)

+# Projects where the SDM-RDFizer has been used
+The SDM-RDFizer is used in the creation of the knowledge graphs of the EU H2020 projects and national where the Scientific Data Management group participates.
+These projects include: iASiS (http://project-iasis.eu/), BigMedilytics - lung cancer pilot (https://www.bigmedilytics.eu/), CLARIFY (https://www.clarify2020.eu/), P4-LUCAT (https://www.tib.eu/de/forschung-entwicklung/projektuebersicht/projektsteckbrief/p4-lucat), ImProVIT (https://www.tib.eu/de/forschung-entwicklung/projektuebersicht/projektsteckbrief/improvit), PLATOON (https://platoon-project.eu/).
+The iASiS RDF knowledge graph comprises more than 1.2B RDF triples collected from more than 40 heterogeneous sources using more than 1300 RML triple maps.
+Further, around 800 RML triple maps are used to create the lung cancer knowledge graph from around 25 data sources with 500M RDF triples.
+The SDM-RDFizer has also created the Knowledge4COVID-19 knowledge graph during the participation of the team of the Scientific Data Management group in the EUvsVirus Hackathon (April 2020) (https://blogs.tib.eu/wp/tib/2020/05/06/how-do-knowledge-graphs-contribute-to-understanding-covid-19-related-treatments/).
+By June 7th, 2020, the Knowledge4COVID-19 knowledge graph comprises 28M RDF triples describing at a fine-grained level 63527 COVID-19 scientific publications and related COVID-19 concepts (e.g., 5802 substrances, 1.2M drug-drug interactions, and 103 molecular disfunctions).

 # About and Authors